 PolyU and HKSI Sign MOU to Foster Dual Career Pathways for Elite Athletes

-The Hong Kong Sports Institute (HKSI) and The Hong Kong Polytechnic University (PolyU) today signed a Memorandum of Understanding (MOU) to pave the way for closer collaboration on providing substantial support to full time elite athletes’ in their dual career development both in sports and in studies.
+The HKSI and The Hong Kong Polytechnic University (PolyU) today signed a Memorandum of Understanding (MOU) to pave the way for closer collaboration on providing substantial support to full time elite athletes’ in their dual career development both in sports and in studies.

 The MOU was signed by Dr Trisha Leahy BBS, Chief Executive of the HKSI, and Professor Timothy W Tong PhD JP, President of PolyU, witnessed by The Honourable Lau Kong-wah JP, Secretary for Home Affairs; Mr Yeung Tak-keung JP, Commissioner for Sports; Mr Chan Tze-ching BBS JP, Council Chairman of PolyU; and Dr Lam Tai-fai SBS JP, Chairman of HKSI.